gluster/gluster-kubernetes/docs/design/gluster-block-provisioning.md

 * `ExpandBlockHostingVolumes`: Should heketi expand an existing block-hosting volume if sufficient space is available on the same cluster?
+  Note that with sharded volumes, expansion is currently not safe.
+So this option should stay disabled until this has been fixed in Gluster.
+The option is provided for future purposes.
   Defaults to **No**.
 * `BlockHostingVolumeNewSize`: The size for a new block-hosting volume to be created on a cluster will be the minimum of the value